zenodotus280

 ## Prepare OS

-apt update
+apt-get update

-apt upgrade -y
+apt-get upgrade -y

 ## Install Actual

-apt install -y npm git yarn
+apt-get install -y npm

-npm install --global yarn
+npm install --location=global @actual-app/sync-server

 ## SystemD Service File

-cat << EOF > /etc/systemd/system/actual-server.service
+cat > /etc/systemd/system/actual-server.service <<EOF

 [Unit]